timedz351/GoldMinerClone/README.md

 I have written my first line of code in the beginning of that semester, that's why haha

 ## About
-Clone of the legendaty Gold Miner flash game.
+Clone of the legendary Gold Miner flash game.
 Created using only tkinter package.

 The game include a level designer for additional 3 levels, after playing first 2 or 3 premade ones.